 Know what you stand for – Whether a scale up pivoting to a new business model or an enterprise expanding to international markets, you should know what makes you different, not better, and maximise this to its full potential.
 Slack started as a failed video game before it became a collaboration tool.
 Focus on what makes you unique and the value you provide the market and nail your POV to make sure it sings this from the rafters.

 Make ‘nurture’ second nature – The increased working from home means that people are more accessible than ever before, but deals are getting harder to close.
 While a long conversation is normally a good indicator of likely success, buyers are facing an uphill battle securing further budget from the CFO before year end.
 In addition to conversations sales teams should offer detailed campaign plans focused on SMART objectives, contextual analysis and competitor profiling to progress conversations in the buyer lifecycle from engagement through to conversion.
-Marketing teams need to provide this ammunition.
+Marketing teams need to provide this ammunition to avoid crisis.

 Drive value – Internet usage has exploded over the course of the last few months, but competition for eyes between companies has decreased as more organisations reign in marketing spend.
 This means that social advertising is relatively cheap at the moment, but this in isolation won’t move the needle.
 Marketing teams should maximise value by creating integrated campaigns spanning owned, earned and paid media.
 Compelling content can be atomised and reused effectively across paid channels, while the fact that A/B testing these messages is relatively inexpensive means it’s easier to identify your key customers.

 A crisis is never easy and saying it will be better in the long run might sound like an awkward conversation with a friend after a break up but history has proven it to be true.
-Benjamin Disreali said “There is no education like adversity” and for organisations learning their lessons now in this crisi there will be greater opportunity at the other end.
+Benjamin Disreali said “There is no education like adversity” and for organisations learning their lessons now in this crisis there will be greater opportunity at the other end.